syracine69/WebDAV-Daemon/Configuration.md

         <pam-service>dav</pam-service>
         <server><listen><port>80</port></listen></server>
     </server-config>

+## `<pgsql-host>`
+The hostname or the IP address to connect the Postgresql database.
+Default to localhost.

+## `<pgsql-port>`
+The port to connect to the Postgresql database.
+Default to 5432.

+## `<pgsql-database>`
+The database name to connect to that contains users table to authenticate the web server.
+Default to postgres.

+## `<pgsql-user>`
+The user to connect to the Postgresql database.
+Default to postgres.

+## `<pgsql-password>`
+The password to connect to the Postgresql database.
+There is no default value.

 ## `<static-response-dir>`
 Some error pages (eg 404) from the webdavd are static and specified separate files.
 These are all stored in a single directory.
 This tag specifies the location of the directory.
 Default is: `/usr/share/webdav`